Mc-Zen/quill/README.md

   <img alt="Bell Circuit" src="docs/images/bell.svg">
 </div>

 Plain quantum gates — such as a Hadamard gate — can be written with the shorthand notation `$H$` instead of the more lengthy `gate($H$)`.
-The latter offers more options, however.
+The latter offers additional styling options.

 Refer to the [user guide][guide] for a full documentation of this package.
 You can also look up the documentation of any function by calling the help module, e.g., `help("gate")` in order to print the signature and description of the `gate` command, just where you are currently typing (powered by [tidy][tidy]).